ssthind/CarND-Behavioral-Cloning/writeup_report.md

 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The steps followed in this project were :
-* Use the simulator to collect data of good driving behavior
+* Used the udacity provided data
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road